 Here we saw some of the cutest and rarest animals in the whole Zoo, including my favorite the Giant Panda:

-The Iguana is a large species of lizard which lives in the wild in a large geographic area, from southern Brazil and Paraguay and as far north as Mexico and the Caribbean Islands.
+The Iguana is a large species of lizard that lives in the wild in a large geographic area, from southern Brazil and Paraguay and as far north as Mexico and the Caribbean Islands.

 It is commonly found in captivity as a pet due to its calm disposition and bright colors.
 But it can be very demanding to care for properly as it needs a lot of space, special lighting, and heat.
 It is a bit too ugly for my taste!